projectara/greybus-spec/source/index.rst

-The Greybus control link up operation is sent by the SVC to the AP to notify it that an interface on a module that was the subject of a previous hotplug message reports it has a functioning UniPro link.
+The Greybus control link up operation is sent by the SVC to the AP to notify it that an interface on a module that was the subject of a previous hotplug message reports it has a functioning |unipro| link.

 Greybus Control Link Up Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^